james-bobmin/relearnastro/src/pages/posts/post-01.md

 image:
   url: "/ikigai_japanese_secret_to_a_joyful_life_pic.webp"
   alt: "The Astro logo on a dark background with a pink glow."
-tags: ["astro", "ikigai", "learning in public", "wisdom", "japan"]
+tags: ["astro", "community", "ikigai", "learning in public", "wisdom", "japan"]
 ---

 Welcome to my _new Collection of Wisdom_.
 Here, I will share my learning journey as I build a new foundation.